BrownUniversity/brown-university-react-dates/README.md

 # Brown University Datepicker

-A datepicker for React-based applications at Brown University.
+A wrapped implementation of Airbnb's [`react-dates`](https://github.com/airbnb/react-dates) for use in React-based applications at Brown University.

 _On-prem Bitbucket doesn't render markdown very nicely; view this in a markdown editor like [Dillinger](https://dillinger.io/)._